meinkraftgangbangers/TestMod/README.md

 # Gasy Mod
-Gasy Mod is a mod that adds gasy to the game.
+Gasy Mod is a mod for 1.12.2 that adds gasy to the game.
 It is a all around useful material for everything.